 On average, these are my monthly expenses living in Puerto Vallarta per month in 2023 (all prices in USD):

 - Rent: 900 (2-bedroom apartment in Zona Romantica)

 - Tours: 100

 - Transportation: 80 (Ubers and buses – I walk a lot of places)

 - Gym: 30

 - Misc (shopping, dentist, ATM Fees): 100

-As you can see, it’s pretty easy to get by on less than 1500 USD/month living in Puerto Vallarta!
-I have a great lifestyle here – I go out almost every night, do activities on the weekend, and take Ubers everywhere.
+As you can see, you can get by on around 2000 USD/month living in Puerto Vallarta!
+I have an excellent quality of life – I go out almost every night, do activities on the weekend, and take Ubers often.

 I don’t feel like I’m holding back living in Puerto Vallarta, yet I can get by on a fraction of what it would cost to do the same in North America.